kjanat/notso-mascot-survey/README.md

    - `VITE_DISABLE_CAPTCHA` – set to `true` to disable CAPTCHA locally.

    **Note:** Environment variables are read when the dev server starts.
 Restart or rebuild after making changes.
+   Environment diagnostics are printed to the browser console when the app loads.

 3. Run the development server:
    ```